sslover/designing-for-data-personalization/week10/Twilio-SMS-setup.md

 1. Twilio receives the incoming message.
 2. We setup a callback with Twilio (i.e. how should Twilio communicate the incoming message **back** to your app)
-3. Receive the message within the callback
+3. Receive the message within the callback in index.js
 4. Process the message and save to database
 5. Respond back to the user via an SMS